How to adapt your e-commerce strategy to the new normal

 Nielsen has categorised evolving consumer behaviour into six segments – proactive health-minded buying, reactive health management, pantry preparation, quarantined living preparation, restricted living, and living a new normal.
 Use Nielsen’s Six Consumer Behaviour Thresholds for reference as you are planning your strategy.

 The past pandemics have come in waves, meaning even though the countries have been able to contain the spread, there’s still a possibility of another incoming wave.
 So, if you are an offline brand that has got into the e-commerce space after the outbreak, don’t put your online store on the backseat once everything is normal.

 Building a trustworthy CX and customer loyalty should be a priority to create a strong user base.
 Free shipping is a great way to establish the early rapport, but e-commerce stores need to make the delivery process efficient to convert it into customer loyalty.
 Brands have done this by partnering with ride-hailing companies.
 For example, the Indonesian e-commerce company – Bukalapak has collaborated with Grab and Gojek.

-Planning a long-term strategy isn’t a wise choice reckoning the volatility of the present situation.
+Planning a long-term marketing strategy isn’t a wise choice reckoning the volatility of the present situation.
 Keep evolving your strategy based on your analytics, consumer purchases, and ad campaign results.
 Use analytics to identify new trends, understand product demand, and new locations and incorporate them into your strategy.

-To conclude, brands and marketplaces need to be agile with their strategy when the world returns to the new normalcy.
+To conclude, brands and marketplaces need to be agile with their marketing strategy when the world returns to the new normalcy.
 Growing an e-commerce store isn’t easy, but having the right strategy and being nimble despite the situation can help you scale your growth.